hohsieh/hec-ras-docker/README.md

 ## Required Vars:

-Pre-set environment vars that are REQUIRED for this container.
+These variables are pre-set within the container environment and are REQUIRED for this specific setup.
 Do not change these unless you know what you are doing:

 ```
 ENV RAS_LIB_PATH=/hecras/libs:/hecras/libs/mkl:/hecras/libs/rhel_8